roadsidemultimedia/Docs/advanced/less-css.md

 ## Nested Rules

-Rather than constructing long selector names to specify inheritance, in Less you can simply nest selectors inside other selectors.
+Rather than constructing long selector names to specify inheritance, in LESS you can simply nest selectors inside other selectors.
 This makes inheritance clear and style sheets shorter.

 ~~~ .css
 // LESS